 Krookodile

-One of the most powerful physical Pokémon around, Krookodile looks a bit like a wingless Charizard with a longer snout.
-It has immense jaw strength and can chomp down on even the toughest rock Pokémon and do some serious damage.
-Like its previous evolutions, Krookodile maintains its unique ground/dark-typing, which makes it incredibly powerful and useful at higher levels, with the potential for some fascinating moveset combinations.
+One of the most powerful physical Pokémon around, Krookodile looks a bit like a wingless Charizard with a longer snout, fully leaning into the croc vibes.
+It has immense jaw strength and can chomp down on even the toughest rock Pokémon to deal some serious damage.
+Like its previous evolutions, Krookodile maintains its unique ground/dark-typing, which makes it incredibly powerful and useful at higher levels, with the potential for some fascinating combinations.
+All of this from an adorable little Sandile.

 Fuecoco

-The anti-Totodile, Fuecoco, is a crocodile-inspired fire type who can blast their way through opponents with ease, while still being just a cheeky little guy.
+The anti-Totodile, Fuecoco, is a crocodile-inspired fire type that can blast its way through opponents with ease, while still being just a cheeky little guy.
 Introduced in the latest games in the series, Fuecoco proved to be a popular choice as a starter Pokémon, making for the perfect lead companion as players navigate the expansive open world presented by Scarlet and Violet.
+We’re not surprised, because honestly, look at how adorable it is.
+It was our immediate first pick, too.

 Crocalor

 Crocalor has the hard task of bridging the gap between Fuecoco and the final evolution, Skeledirge.
-As such, it’s an awkwardly-designed Pokémon, and players will be keen to get to level 36 to move past it.
+As such, it’s an awkwardly-designed Pokémon, and you’ll likely be keen to get to level 36 to move past it.
 Okay, maybe that’s a bit harsh.
 But let’s be honest, is Crocalor anyone’s favorite Pokémon?
 We doubt it.

 Skeledirge

 That’s our complete list of every single crocodile Pokémon.
-For more Poké-perusal, check out our list of the best bear Pokémon, or the latest Pokémon Go promo codes.
-Or, see our thoughts on the free Pokémon games you can play right now.
+For more Poké-perusal, check out our list of the best bear Pokémon, or the best bug Pokémon.
+Or, for some Poké-freebies, we have plenty of Pokémon Go codes and Pokémon Unite codes for you.